-- Develop and launch an annual farm and woodland 'open day' programme by 2022 to enable more people to experience and understand the roles that farming and forestry play in looking after Dartmoor's special qualities. - Annual Visitor publications, key websites and National Park Centres have a co-ordinated message which highlights the role of high environment, low carbon farming and forestry systems in managing and enhancing the National Park and producing healthy food, fibre and other products. - Improved and, if necessary, increased signage to ensure public awareness and understanding of issues.
-Including, a targeted initiative to provide on-farm interpretation (linked to the Dartmoor Story and Love Moor Life) in key honey pot locations. - Encourage and facilitate cooperative working between all relevant groups and statutory bodies to ensure best use of resources.
-Identify the priorities for action that can be addressed by land management. - Developing new products and markets: Livestock farming is the dominant type of farming on Dartmoor delivered mainly by small family farms and often including the use of common land as part of the farming regime.
-We recognise the need to add value to existing products, develop new markets and new products from the land-based sector on Dartmoor.
+- Develop and launch an annual farm and woodland 'open day' programme by 2022 to enable more people to experience and understand the roles that farming and forestry play in looking after Dartmoor's special qualities. - Annual Visitor publications, key websites and National Park Centres have a co-ordinated message which highlights the role of high environment, low carbon farming and forestry systems in managing and enhancing the National Park and producing healthy food, fibre and other products.

+- Improved and, if necessary, increased signage to ensure public awareness and understanding of issues.
+Including, a targeted initiative to provide onfarm interpretation (linked to the Dartmoor Story and Love Moor Life) in key honey pot locations. - Encourage and facilitate cooperative working between all relevant groups and statutory bodies to ensure best use of resources.
+Identify the priorities for action that can be addressed by land management.